November 29 – December 3: Omkareshwar, Ajanta, Ellora & Mumbai

 Day 16 December 3 Sunday: Kanheri Caves & End of Tour

 Our Indian trip would end after Kanheri Caves.
-As I got up early, I went out and walked along the waterfront and saw the sun rising over the horizon.
-I also walked into Mumbai’s most famous Taj Mahal Palace next to the Gateway of India.
+Siu Mui and I got up early, walked to the Gateway of India to watch the rising sun over the horizon.
+We also walked into Mumbai’s most famous Taj Mahal Palace next to the Gateway of India.
 I saw many migrant workers sleeping along the waterfront.
 The nearby quarter with a fishing community looks like a slum with rubbish covering the coast.
 I also saw men and children treating the sea as their toilet.
 No doubt, the area is filthy and smelly.